Meteor-Community-Packages/raix-push/docs/ADVANCED.md

 `tokens` is simply and array of tokens from the previous example

+`delayUntil` is an optional Date.
+If set, sending will be delayed until then.

 The query selector is used against a Mongo Collection created by the push packahe called `Push.appCollection`.
 This collection stores the userIds, pushIds, and tokens of all devices that register with the server.
 With a desired selection query chosen a minimal `Push.send` takes the following form (using one of the queries).

 ```js